grossconstance0/notes/README.md

 # 2024-01-10
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Thus, strive for clarity and simplicity in your expressions, naming conventions, and overall architecture.
 Always consider the maintainability of your software as a paramount virtue, and embrace the practice of writing self-documenting code.
 Remember, 'Simplicity is prerequisite for reliability.' - Edsger Dijkstra."

+# 2024-01-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay up-to-date with new technologies and programming languages.
+Not only will this help keep you relevant in the industry, but it can also provide you with more tools to solve problems and create better solutions.
+Don't be afraid to ask for help or advice from others, as this can lead to new ideas and a better understanding of the problem at hand.
+Finally, always keep learning and growing as a programmer.
+The more you know, the better you will become.